Truth in the Story of Christmas

 The Virgin Birth, of course, cannot be decided by historical argument.
 This one involves philosophical assumptions.
 If you hold that the laws of nature are the only things regulating the universe, then no amount of evidence could convince you that Mary conceived “of the Holy Spirit”.

-If, however, like most Australians, you accept there probably is a law-giver behind those natural laws, then such an idea is not philosophically insurmountable.
+If, however, you accept there probably is a law-giver behind those natural laws, then such an idea is not philosophically insurmountable.
 After creating a universe, fashioning another 23 chromosomes would be a walk in the park for the Almighty.

 The traditional Christmas story won't be going away.
 It will continue to be a source of wonder and hope for millions of believers and curious alike.